mouse icon is busy

 finally close to change the cursor back to the default.
 (Resubmit after fire)

-#3 Updated by Sandeep Namilikonda almost 10 years ago
+#3 Updated by Sandeep Namilikonda over 12 years ago

 This bug seems to happen when the following code snippet is being executed